 ALSO READCCI nod for Jabil India-Ericsson India pact, 2 other deals Ericsson to take writedowns, provisions, restructuring charges in Q1 Ericsson's provisions raise concern over health of business Ericsson's digital key tested successfully in 'connected' car Ericsson plunges to quarterly operating loss

+This will lead take total data consumption across India from 1 exabyte or about 10 lakh terabytes per month by end of 2016 to 8 exabytes of data per month by 2022.
 Whatsapp is most used application in India followed by Youtube on Android platform and Facebook on Apple's iOS platform.
 Google maps is third most use application by users on both the platform, the report said.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)